hellobloom/hellobloom.github.io/attestation-data/Bloom-Merkle-Tree-22facf0b-bedb-4b45-bb7d-edcd57213eb0.md

    */
   revocation: string
 }

+interface ISignedAuthorization {
+  /**
+   * Hash of IAuthorization
+   */
+  authorization: IAuthorization
+  /**
+   * Signed hashed authorization
+   */
+  signature: string
+}
 ```

+## Signing
+To complete an authorization the subject signs the IAuthorization object with their private key.
+Before signing the object is sorted alphabetically by key, then stringified and hashed using the keccak256 hashing function.

+## Revocation
+Revocation of authorization works the same way as attestation revocation.
+The revocation token embedded in the `IAuthorization` object should be emitted by an event in the `Attestation Logic` smart contract by either the subject or the recipient.

 ## Chaining
 Authorizations can be chained together so each keypair does not have to authorize each new keypair.
 When checking authorization, a verifier should check each chain for revocation in the Attestation Logic smart contract.
+Chained authorizations are provided as an array of signed `ISignedAuthorization` objects ordered to show a relationship from the sender address back to the original subject address.

 # Terms of Use